Chart of accounts

 |401||Fees earned||Revenues||Income statement|

-Online bookkeeping can classify the accounts and give out the numbers to them automatically for you.
+Online accounting can classify the accounts and give out the numbers to them automatically for you.

 How to deal with a chart of accounts?